saaimulation/Mini-wind-tunnel/README.md

 ---

 ## 🚦 Next Steps
-- Add mesh/honeycomb for straighter flow.
+- Add a secure honeycomb mesh for straighter flow.
-- Use higher power fans or ducted design.
+- Use a ducted design and better proportions.
 - Upgrade to 3D-printed parts for structure.

 ---